Best Practices | Using Canvas Tools to Promote a Community of Inquiry

 Embed videos in a discussion board prompt to trigger prior knowledge and give students with divergent views a starting point for discussion.

 This discussion tool that gives instructors and students the ability to discuss course content using video.
-In Arc's interface, students and instructors interact with media by commenting on specific points on a recording's timeline.
+In Canvas Studio’s interface, students and instructors interact with media by commenting on specific points on a recording's timeline.
 Students can learn from each other's observations as well as from their instructor's guidance and feedback.

 Instructors and students can use pages to collect resources related to course topics.
 Pages can also be used for modeling assignment expectations for students.